 Often, newcomers to the Orthodox Church have no idea what “dress code” to follow when they visit a local parish or monastery.
-Depending on the parish, acceptable attire varies a bit, but as a Faith we do share many of the same guidelines for proper dress when attending services.
+Depending on the parish, acceptable attire varies, but as a Faith we do share many of the same guidelines for proper dress when attending services.
 In this post, we outline some of these basic rules for modest and respectful dress in an Orthodox Church.

 Dressing for God